Go to content

 Skip menu

-Port State Control (PSC) inspections are designed to verify that ships comply with international maritime safety, environmental, security, and crew welfare standards.
+Port State Control (PSC) inspections are designed to verify that ships comply with applicable international maritime safety, environmental, security and crew welfare requirements.

 Common Reasons Ships Get Detained During PSC